Medical Laboratory Technician

 What are the chances of getting a job?

-Chances of getting a job as a medical laboratory technician are good due to:
+Chances of getting a job as a trainee medical laboratory technician are average due to high competition for entry-level roles.

-Medical laboratory technician appears on Immigration New Zealand's immediate skill shortage list, meaning the government is actively encouraging skilled workers from overseas to work in New Zealand.
+Medical laboratory technician appears on Immigration New Zealand's Green List.
+This means the Government is actively encouraging skilled medical laboratory technicians from overseas to work in New Zealand.

 Progression and specialisations

-Experienced medical laboratory technicians may move into managerial positions.
+Experienced medical laboratory technicians may progress into managerial positions.

-With further training they may progress to become medical laboratory scientists.
+With further training, they may become medical laboratory scientists.